Care Act 2014

 - Help given by family and friends, as well as any provided by the council or other organisations.

 When local authorities carry out their care and support functions relating to a person, they must promote wellbeing.
-Wellbeing covers a broad spectrum that include personal dignity, physical and mental and emotional wellbeing, family life, suitable accommodation, safeguarding from abuse, and ability to participate in social life and contribute to society.
+Wellbeing covers a broad spectrum that includes personal dignity, physical and mental and emotional wellbeing, family life, suitable accommodation, safeguarding from abuse, and ability to participate in social life and contribute to society.

-One person's needs is different to another person's.
 The concept of meeting an individual person's needs is central to the Care Act and it is a core legal entitlement for adults who receive local authority care and support.